getgrav/grav-learn/pages/09.webservers-hosting/04.local-development-with-ddev/docs.md

 title: 'Local Development with ddev'
 ---

 [ddev](https://ddev.readthedocs.io) is an open-source, PHP development tool, built upon Docker.
-It can easliy create local hosting environments, and its server configurations can be version controlled.
-Originally meant for Drupal development, ddev easily can host Drupal, Wordpress, and GravCMS sites.
+It can easily create local hosting environments, and its server configurations can be version controlled.
+Originally meant for Drupal development, ddev easily can host Drupal, WordPress, and GravCMS sites.
 Since it is based on Docker, ddev is compatible with Windows, Mac, and Linux.

 ## Installing ddev

 Please see the [official ddev documentation](https://ddev.readthedocs.io/en/latest/) for the most up to date instructions for installing ddev.

 ## Configuration